 How does it work?

-Typical concrete is brittle and prone to cracks if too much weight is applied.
-This is because of materials that although they make the concrete strong these aggregates such as cement, water gravel and sand, do not promote flexibility.
+Typical concrete is brittle and prone to cracking if too much weight is applied.
+This is because of materials used.
+Although aggregates such as cement, water gravel and sand make the concrete strong, they do not promote flexibility.
 ConFlexPave on the other hand, has been specifically engineered to have particular types of hard materials mixed with polymer microfibers.
-By including these synthetic fibres, along with the concretes’ ability to flex and bend under tension, skid resistance is also enhanced.
+By including these synthetic fibers, along with the concrete’s ability to flex and bend under tension, skid resistance is also enhanced.